Scotogenic Dirac neutrino mass models embedded with leptoquarks: one pathway to address the flavor anomalies and the neutrino masses together: SD M embedded with LQs

-Consider the diagrams in Fig.~\ref{fig:4d2delet} first.
+Let us firstly consider the diagrams in Fig.~\ref{fig:4d2delet}.
 For a simple demonstration, here we will focus on the diagram T4-i that has the structure (II).
-If the DM candidates occupy the upper, small loop, to make this diagram our desired one, then at least one LQ must propagate in the lower, big loop, yielding a non-local operator $X_2X_5H$ with both $X_{2}$ and $X_{5}$ carrying colors.
-On the other hand, If the LQ arises in the upper, small loop, then the DM candidates must propagate in the lower, big one, resulting in another non-local operator $X_2X_5H$ with both $X_{2}$ and $X_{5}$ carrying colorless, odd $Z_2$ parity.
-Nevertheless, such an operator in either case, according to Refs.~\cite{Cepedello:2018rfh,CentellesChulia:2019xky} and also shown in Fig.~\ref{fig:F4}, cannot prevent the presence of the tree-level vertex $X_2X_5H$, which renders the two-loop diagram non-genuine~\cite{CentellesChulia:2019xky} .
-Thus we will not consider the diagram T4-i, as well as the rest diagrams in Fig.~\ref{fig:4d2delet} (for the same reason), and the structure (II) is completely eliminated in this case.
+If the DM candidates occupy the upper, small loop, then, to make this diagram our desired one, at least one LQ must propagate in the lower, big loop, yielding therefore a compressible three-point vertex $X_2X_5H$ with both $X_{2}$ and $X_{5}$ carrying colors.
+On the other hand, If the LQ arises in the upper, small loop, then the DM candidates must propagate in the lower, big loop, resulting in another compressible three-point vertex $X_2X_5H$ with both $X_{2}$ and $X_{5}$ being colorless and carrying a $Z_2$-odd parity.
+Nevertheless, the resulting non-vanishing three-point vertices in both cases, according to Refs.~\cite{Cepedello:2018rfh,CentellesChulia:2019xky} and also shown in Fig.~\ref{fig:F4}, cannot prevent the presence of tree-level vertices $X_2X_5H$, or do not satisfy our requirement on the fields $X_{2}$ and $X_{5}$ for the non-local operator $H(x)H(y)X(z)$ realized in Fig.~\ref{fig:F4}, rendering therefore the two-loop diagram non-genuine~\cite{CentellesChulia:2019xky}.
+Consequently, we will consider neither the diagram T4-i nor the rest ones in Fig.~\ref{fig:4d2delet} (due to the same reason), and thus the structure (II) in Fig.~\ref{fig:loop} is completely eliminated.